 1. Course Levels.
 In general, any graduate student working toward a master’s degree will be required to present a minimum of 12 hours (exclusive of thesis) of 500- and 600-level course work to partially satisfy requirements for that degree.
 However, certain degrees have established additional requirements.
 The same requirement applies to the Certificate of Advanced Study.
 Only courses at the 400-level and above may be used for graduate credit.

 2. Grades and Credits.
 Graduate degree credit will be granted routinely only to students admitted to graduate programs.
 Only those courses listed in this publication may be counted for graduate credit, and then, only if given by an instructor approved to teach courses for graduate credit.
-Once admitted to the Graduate School, all courses taken normally count in the graduate GPA, regardless of academic program or degree completion.
+Once admitted to the Graduate School, all courses taken normally count in the graduate GPA, regardless of academic program.
 Courses taken as a non-degree student also count in the GPA if the courses are part of the degree requirements.